Roberts Jackson

 Roberts Jackson Solicitors was a law firm headquartered in Wilmslow, Cheshire in the United Kingdom.
 The firm was founded in 2009.
 It specialised in industrial disease and workplace illness, prosecuting cases across conditions such as mesothelioma, dermatitis and occupational asthma.

+It later sunk unlike the titanic, the writing was clear for all to see that following private investment that returns were needed within a short period.

+There were unrealistic targets for solicitors and lawyers and various management changes which resulted in loss of talent.
+Mismanagement and a significant falling out with their ATE providers (insurers) didn't allow the firm to be saved.
+A number of redundancies were made and it was later purchased by another and separate law firm which saved some jobs.

+The owners made circa £15million from the investment.

 History

 Three years after being founded, the firm moved from its original premises at the Blackbox Business Centre in Wilmslow to Orbit Developments' Sandfield House, investing £200,000 in the relocation and taking a 9,231 sq ft, 10-year lease in a deal that, according to the developers, represented Wilmslow's biggest office letting for five years.

 In August 2013, the Manchester Evening News reported that the firms fee income had doubled, increasing from £3.5m turnover in 2012 to £7m in the same period of 2013.
 Further to this, the Legal Futures website also reported that the industrial disease firm were eyeing up the option of an "Alternative Business Structure".

 In 2014 the firm secured £15m investment from NorthEdge Capital.
 Grant Berry, managing partner at NorthEdge Capital, director Jon Pickering, and investment manager Phil Frame led the deal.
 Berry and Pickering have joined the Roberts Jackson board as non-executive directors while Frame has joined as an observer.

 In 2014 The Sunday Times listed the firm 27th in their annual Top 100 Virgin Fast Track category which evaluates the UK's most successful private companies and places them accordingly.

 In early 2018 the firm appointed a new CEO, Rachael Charmbury to replace Karen Jackson.
 Charmbury, a practising lawyer from 1991 to 2003 with international law firm Squire Patton Boggs, joined Roberts Jackson with 20 years of experience in the legal sector having acted for both Claimants and Defendant insurers in personal injury cases.

 On 28 September 2018 Roberts Jackson merged with AWH Solicitors, based in Manchester.
 At the time, AWH Solicitors said it would continue offering the services of Roberts Jackson in addition to their other legal services, but by 2021 the company was no longer listed as a separate entity within AWH.